Ashfaque-Ahmed/DC_5V_charger/README.md

 4. **Status Indication**
    - An LED connected via a 220kΩ resistor indicates the charger is powered and operational.

-## Circuit Diagram

-Include a simple diagram here (or upload it as an image file in your repository and link to it).

----

 ## How to Use

 1. Connect the AC input to the transformer.